magicj3lly/magicj3lly.github.io/_projects/2_project.markdown

 3. Find alternate workflows that can be exploited
 4. Triage the findings to determine plausible attack vectors

-***Setup:*** To extract UPI protocol, we use India's flagship app, BHIM, which was released along with UPI as the references implementation of a mobile payments app that uses UPI.
+***Setup:*** To extract UPI protocol, we use India's flagship app, BHIM, which was released along with UPI as the references implementation of a mobile payments app that used UPI.
 We instrument and repackage BHIM to extract the client-server handshake between the app and the UPI server, and to map the GUI of the app that generates the traffic.
-Once the details have been extracted, we confirm our findings on other popular app.
+Once the details have been extracted, we confirm our findings on other popular apps.
 The set of all apps we studied is shown below.
 We study the Android versions of these apps.
 We re-examined our findings when UPI 2.0 was released.
 Amazon Pay was not available on Play Store at the time of this study.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}